A lot of people think that pregnancy is the most beautiful time in a woman’s life. What was it like for you?

 That I got rid of all the masks and got closer to my core.

-I think it is an essential not to rely on the conventions and to look up for the best information about childcare so that a woman can decide what is the best for her.
+I think it is essential not to rely on the conventions and to look up for the best information about childcare so that a woman can decide what is best for her.
 It is also helpful to accept the fact that it is practically impossible to get ready for motherhood.

 If you could turn back time, would you have changed your decision to have a baby?

 I would not.
 It gave me much more that it took away.
 My child brought me through the painful experiences back to my own self and that is the most amazing reward.